Thomas-Walker-Lynch/LFS/user/document/how_to.md

    > repo Lustucru
    ```

-   After that is typed you will be in the $REPO_USER_DIR/build directory and read
+   After that is typed you will be in the $REPO_USER_DIR/build directory and ready
    to work.

-   The repo command and related scripts are found at
-   That repo also makes use of things found at https://github.com/Thomas-Walker-Lynch/system.

 3b. cd to the repo directory created by the git clone.

-Type these commands:
+   Set these variables:

-   Setup your .bashrc file.
-Find a

    ```
    > PROJECT=Lustucru
    > REPO_DIR="$(pwd)"
    ```

-   The repo directory is only for the repo management files.
-The the files created by the
-   developers are in the $REPO_DIR/user  directory.
+   If the present working directory has spaces in any of its components, $REPO_DIR
+   must be put in quotes when it is used.

+   Setup your .bashrc file.
+Find an the exmaple bashrc in
+   $REPODIR/user/library/bashrc_example.
+Add the definitions shown above to either
+   the .bashrc or to the activate scripts found in $REPODIR.

    ```
-    > ls "$REPO_DIR"/user
+    > ls $REPO_DIR/user
-    bin  build  deprecated  dcument  experiment lib
+    bin  build  deprecated  document  experiment lib
    ```

-   Quotes are required around $REPO_DIR only if there are spaces in the directory path.
+   The $REPO_DIR directory is only for overhead files for managing the project.
+Do
+   not add to this directory.
+The files created by the developers are in the
+   $REPO_DIR/user directory.

+   You should put your work in the $REPO_DIR/build directory.
+Note that the
+   contents of the $REPO_DIR/build director is *not* saved by git, the contents of
+   the build directory are not part of the Lustucru project.
+You will need to make
+   your own copies if you want to keep them.

 4. set up .bashrc